 Registrations excluded from AMR scheme

-These NSW occupational registrations regulated by the EPA are excluded from the AMR scheme until at least 1 July 2023 to allow more work to be done to transition them to the scheme
+Two NSW occupational registrations regulated by the EPA are exempted from the AMR scheme until at least 1 July 2024 to allow more work to be done to transition them to the scheme.
+These are:

 If your home registration is equivalent to one of these NSW accreditations, you are not eligible to work in NSW under AMR but you may be able to apply for a NSW accreditation under the existing mutual recognition scheme.